a-elita/alpha-video/blog/getting-ready.md

 tags: [hello, youtube]
 ---

-The New skill has been under development for over 2 weeks now and has had an active beta test for over a week with some good feed back.
+The New skill has been under development for over 2 weeks now and has had an active beta test for over a week with some good feedback.
 The main job left to do is finish the documentation for release.